E-government: Kenya

-Eurasia
+Asia

 Armenia

 Armenian e-government was established in 2004.
 E-government brings together all tools and databases created by Armenian state agencies and provides a user-friendly online environment for users.
 It includes more than twenty services and tools.
 Under this initiative, "Interactive Budget" and "State Non-Commercial Organisations' Financing" sections are available for the first time.
 There are also twenty other tools, including search engines, allowing to find the Government's and the Prime Minister's decisions, the agenda of the next cabinet sitting, information on the state purchases, the electronic tax reporting system, the online application system of the Intellectual Property Agency, the information search system of the Intellectual Property Agency, as well as the Electronic Signature and Electronic Visa (e-visa) sections.
 It is worth mentioning that the Electronic Signature is used in several other services when a user wants to submit an application or receive information.
 The Electronic Signature is universal system and is used both by the state officials and by citizens, legal entities.